Achievable logoAchievable logo

 Normal vs cancer cells

-Tumor stage, on the other hand, determines the extent of spread of a tumor.
-It has a role in predicting prognosis and making appropriate therapeutic decisions.
+Tumor stage describes the extent of tumor spread.
+Staging helps predict prognosis and guides therapeutic decisions.
 The TNM system is most commonly used.

-T for tumor size and extent (TXM for main tumor cannot be measured; T0 for main tumor cannot be found, and T1, T2, T3, T4 for progressively increase in size.
+T for tumor size and extent (TX for main tumor cannot be measured; T0 for main tumor cannot be found; T1, T2, T3, T4 for progressively increasing size).

 Stage 0: Abnormal cells are present but have not spread to nearby tissue.
-Also called carcinoma in situ, or CIS.
+Also called carcinoma in situ (CIS).

 Stage I, Stage II, and Stage III: The higher the number, the larger the tumor and the more it has spread into nearby tissues.